jeremiah-c-leary/vhdl-style-guide/docs/instantiation_rules.rst

 instantiation_003
 #################

-This rule checks for a single space before the :.
+This rule checks for a single space before the colon.

 **Violation**